Skip to content Skip to main navigation Skip to footer

 Safety on the water will be enforced at all times.
 For safety purposes, a paddler must be physically fit to race.

-Paddlers with cast or other medical aids that would impede his/her safe on the water will not be allowed to paddle.
+Paddlers with casts or other medical aids that would impede his/her safety on the water will not be allowed to paddle.
 However, the final decision for an impeded person’s petition to participate will rest solely with the race officials.
-Failure for not having life jackets in a canoe participating in a sanctioned regatta or distance race will result in disqualification of that crew.

 All non-swimmers and 12 and under paddlers must wear life jackets.